Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Hansel Dataset

 \subsection{Training Data}

 Following previous work \cite{el100,genre}, we use Wikipedia internal links to construct a training set.
-The alignment of Wikidata and Wikipedia ecosystems enables utility of rich hyperlink structure in Wikipedia.
+The alignment of Wikidata and Wikipedia ecosystems enables utility of rich hyperlink structures in Wikipedia.

 All new entities $E_{new}$ are kept unseen during training.
 Ideally, one would acquire the 2018 Wikipedia dump as the training corpus.
 As the full 2018 Wikipedia dump is not publicly available, we use 2021-03-01 Wikipedia dump and hold out all entity pages mapped to $E_{new}$ as well as all mentions with pagelinks to $E_{new}$ entities.
-Our zero-shot evaluation slice is based on $E_{new}$.

-To focus on simplified Chinese, we consider Chinese-Wikipedia only, and converted traditional Chinese characters to simplified in all training and evaluation sets, as well as the alias table \footnote{We use HanziConv to convert to Simplified Chinese: \url{https://github.com/berniey/hanziconv}.}.
 The training set contains 9.9M mentions from 1.1M documents.
 We hold out 1K full documents (9.7K mentions) as the validation set.